-- ➤ Universal precautions are used to prevent contact with blood or OPIM.
-All blood or OPIM are considered infectious, regardless of the individual. - > Follow these engineering and work practice controls to minimize or eliminate exposure: - Units with syringe users will maintain a sharps disposal container in the office restroom for their use. - No TFS employee may administer a therapy or procedure which includes needles, except to assist another individual with their prescribed medication, e.g. epi-pen, if necessary. - ➤ Unit leaders should periodically review all personnel assigned to ensure TFS is meeting the sharps container provision of this plan. - ➤ Needle (sharps) safety: - o Do not bend, recap, or purposely break used needles. - o Place used needles in a sharps disposal container. - Ensure that sharps disposal containers are puncture resistant, labeled with a biohazard label, and leak-proof. - Keep sharps disposal containers upright throughout use, easily accessible to employees, and located near the area where sharps may be used. - o Replace sharps disposal containers when needed-do not allow them to overfill. - > Sharps Injury Log: - o Any TFS employee who is punctured by a used needle-from another person-in the course of work should report the exposure on the preliminary report of injury form. - o The sharps injury log is maintained by TFS EHS. - ➤ Hand Washing Facilities: - Where hand washing facilities are not available to employees who may be exposed to blood or OPIM TFS will provide an alcohol based hand sanitizer. - When this alternative is used, employees should wash their hands with soap and water as soon as possible. - > Contaminated Equipment: - o Decontaminate equipment contaminated with blood or OPIM before reuse. - o The decontamination method should be a solution of 5% bleach and water. - The alternative decontamination method is to wash off all visible traces and leave tools exposed to the Sun's UV rays for 48-72 hours.
+- Universal precautions are used to prevent contact with blood or OPIM.
+All blood or OPIM are considered infectious, regardless of the individual. - > Follow these engineering and work practice controls to minimize or eliminate exposure: - \circ Units with syringe users will maintain a sharps disposal container in the office restroom for their use. - No employee may administer a therapy or procedure which includes needles, except to assist another individual with their prescribed medication, e.g., epi-pen, if necessary. - Unit leaders should periodically review all personnel assigned to ensure the agency is meeting the sharps container provision of this plan. - ➢ Needle (sharps) safety: - Do not bend, recap, or purposely break used needles. - Place used needles in an approved sharps disposal container. - Ensure that sharps disposal containers are puncture resistant, labeled with a biohazard label, and leak-proof. - Keep sharps disposal containers upright throughout use, easily accessible to employees, and located near the area where sharps may be used. - Replace sharps disposal containers when needed-do not allow them to overfill. - Sharps Injury Log: - Any employee who is punctured by a used needle-from another person-in the course of work should report the exposure on the Preliminary Report of Injury form. - \circ $\,$ The sharps injury log is maintained by the EHSO. - Hand Washing Facilities: - Where hand washing facilities are not available to employees who may be exposed to blood or OPIM the agency will provide an alcohol-based hand sanitizer. - When this alternative is used, employees should wash their hands with soap and water as soon as possible. - Contaminated Equipment: - Decontaminate equipment contaminated with blood or OPIM before reuse. - The decontamination method should be a solution of 10% bleach and water. - The alternative decontamination method is to wash off all visible traces and leave tools exposed to the Sun's UV rays for 48-72 hours.